jeffgortmaker/pyblp/docs/api.rst

 Data Construction Functions
 ---------------------------

-There are also a number of convenience functions that can be used to construct common components of product data.
+There are also a number of convenience functions that can be used to construct common components of product and agent data.

 .. autosummary::
    :toctree: _api